Robert M. Schoch

 Robert Milton Schoch is an American associate professor of Natural Sciences at the College of General Studies, Boston University.
-Schoch co-authored and expanded the fringe Sphinx water erosion hypothesis since 1990, and is the author of several pseudohistorical and pseudoscientific books.
+Following initial work as a vertebrate paleontologist, Schoch co-authored and expanded the fringe Sphinx water erosion hypothesis since 1990, and is the author of several pseudohistorical and pseudoscientific books.

 Education

 Schoch received a BA in Anthropology and a BS in Geology from George Washington University in 1979.
 He was awarded MS and PhD degrees in Geology and Geophysics from Yale University (PhD, 1983).
 Schoch's PhD dissertation, Systematics, Functional Morphology and Macroevolution of the Extinct Mammalian Order Taeniodonta, was published in 1986 by the Peabody Museum of Natural History.

 Teaching

 Schoch has taught at Boston University since 1984.
 He is an associate professor of Natural Sciences at the College of General Studies, a two-year core curriculum for bachelor's degree candidates.
 He teaches undergraduate science courses, including biology, geology, environmental science, geography, and science and public policy.

-He has received his college's Peyton Richter Award for interdisciplinary teaching.
 He is a co-author of the college textbook Environmental Science: Systems and Solutions, now in its fifth edition.

-In 1993 a genus of extinct mammals, Schochia (later renamed Robertschochia), was named after him.
+In 1993 a genus of extinct mammals, Schochia, was named after him.
+This genus was renamed Robertschochia in 2011, but later recognised as a synonym of genus Wortmania.